NBCSN: 2000s: the NHL and relaunch as Versus

 In May 2005, ESPN rejected a $60 million offer to renew its broadcasting contract with the National Hockey League (NHL) into the 2005–06 season, and the league rejected its alternate proposal for a revenue sharing agreement similar to the one it had established with NBC.
 With the NFL also shopping a new late-season package of Thursday and Saturday night games to potential broadcasters, speculation began to emerge that Comcast would bid on the new NHL contract as its first step to transforming OLN into a mainstream sports channel that could compete with ESPN.
 Comcast had already been involved in NHL broadcasting; at the time, it owned majority control of the Philadelphia Flyers, and four Comcast SportsNet regional sports networks.

 In August 2005, ESPN declined to match Comcast's offer, and OLN acquired pay television rights to the NHL beginning in the 2005–2006 season in a three-year deal worth close to $200 million.
-The new deal would include 58 regular season games on Monday and Tuesday nights, coverage of the NHL All-Star Game, conference finals, and the first two games of the Stanley Cup Finals.
+The new deal would include 58 regular season games on Monday and Tuesday nights, coverage of the NHL All-Star Game, conference finals, and the first two games of the Stanley Cup Final.
 With the help of its new NHL package, by June 2006, OLN had now reached 75 million subscribers.
 However, due in part to OLN's lesser carriage in comparison to ESPN, the NHL's ratings that season had suffered in comparison.

 In 2006, OLN broadcast selected games in the Arena Football League's 2006 season.
 The channel televised a weekly regular-season game for 11 weeks as well as a wild card playoff game.
 However, the agreement was not renewed and was later acquired by ESPN, who also acquired a minority stake in the league's ownership.